Thomas A. Schwartz

-Thomas Allen Schwartz (born March 7, 1945) is a retired United States Army four-star general who commanded the United States Army Forces Command from 1998 to 1999 and United States Forces Korea from 1999 to 2002.
+Thomas Allen Schwartz (born 7 March 1945) is a retired United States Army four-star general who commanded the United States Army Forces Command from 1998 to 1999 and United States Forces Korea from 1999 to 2002.

-Education
+Early life and education

-Schwartz attended Cretin High School (now Cretin-Derham Hall High School) in Saint Paul, Minnesota.
+Schwartz was born on 7 March 1945, in St. Paul, Minnesota.
+He attended Cretin High School (now Cretin-Derham Hall High School) in Saint Paul, Minnesota.
+While there, Schwartz was in the school’s Junior Reserve Officers' Training Corps and was the school’s 46th cadet colonel in 1963.

 Military career

-Schwartz was born on March 7, 1945, in St. Paul, Minnesota.
-He was commissioned in the infantry following graduation from the United States Military Academy in 1967.
+Schwartz was commissioned in the infantry following graduation from the United States Military Academy in 1967.
 He served as a platoon leader and company commander with the 2nd Battalion, 505th Infantry in Vietnam from August 1968 to October 1969, earning both a Silver Star and a Purple Heart.
 In addition to Forces Command and United States Forces Korea, Schwartz also commanded III Corps and the 4th Infantry Division from October 1993 to November 1995.

 Schwartz holds master's degrees from Duke University and the Naval War College.
 He is also a graduate of the Infantry Officer Basic Course, Ranger School, the Armor Officer Advanced Course, and the Armed Forces Staff College.